ozfortress/demo_check_plugin/README.md

 ## Compiling

 All includes and extensions are bundled with this repository.
-Special thanks to [Dr. McKay](https://github.com/DoctorMcKay/sourcemod-plugins/blob/master/scripting/include/morecolors.inc) and [Sapphonie](https://github.com/sapphonie/StAC-tf2) from whom I shamelessly stole morecolors.inc and SteamWorks/discord.inc (plus extensions) from.

 Note: Don't like Discord?
 You can compile without Discord by passing `NO_DISCORD=true` to spcomp.